hallgrimurth/hallgrimurth.github.io/index.markdown

 In essence, drug crimes are often "pre-solved" upon discovery – when law enforcement identifies a drug crime, they typically already know who committed it.
 This contrasts sharply with crimes like theft or burglary, where identifying and apprehending suspects presents greater challenges.

-This analysis provides important context for understanding the Tenderloin's unique position in San Francisco's urban landscape.
-The district's resistance to gentrification – maintained through nonprofit property ownership, building height restrictions, legally protected SRO housing, and historic district classification – has preserved its distinctive character and demographics.
-These factors, combined with the prevalence of drug-related crimes that are easier to resolve, create the paradoxical situation where higher crime rates coexist with better resolution statistics.
+This highlights the Tenderloins unique position in San Francisco’s urban districs.
+The area remains less gentrified and has higher crime rates, which doesn't seem to be due to ineffective policing and could be due to structural factors.
+The district reports a higher resolution rate compared to other areas, likely due to the prevalence of drug-related crimes that are easier to close.
+This creates a paradox where high crime rates coexist with seemingly strong resolution statistics.

 *Note: Hover over each district on the map to see detailed crime category distributions.*